xy-lin77/RQ-VAE-Recommender/README.md

 # RQ-VAE Recommender
-This is a PyTorch implementation of a generative retrieval model using semantic IDs based on RQ-VAE from "Recommender Systems with Generative Retrieval".
+This project is forked from EdoardoBotta/RQ-VAE-Recommender, a PyTorch implementation of a generative retrieval model using semantic IDs based on RQ-VAE from "Recommender Systems with Generative Retrieval".
 The model has two stages:
 1. Items in the corpus are mapped to a tuple of semantic IDs by training an RQ-VAE (figure below).
 2. Sequences of semantic IDs are tokenized by using a frozen RQ-VAE and a transformer-based is trained on sequences of semantic IDs to generate the next ids in the sequence.